MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/cross-solution-ip-device-onboarding.md

     - Onboard Windows 10 machines using a local script
     - Onboard non-persistent virtual desktop infrastructure (VDI) machines.

-Once done and endpoint is onboarded, it should be visible under the **Devices** table and also start reporting audit logs to the **Activity Explorer**.
+Once a device is onboarded, it should be visible under the **Devices** table and also start reporting audit logs to the **Activity Explorer**.

 > [!NOTE]
 >This experience is under license enforcement.
-Without the required license, data will not be visible or accessible.
+Without the required license, data will not be visible or accessible.-->

 ## See also